telekom-mms/sectpmctl/README.md

 ### Installation

-**Important note: The current implementation seals the LUKS key not only to the Secure Boot PCR values and optionally to a password as well but also to the LUKS header.
+**Important note: The current implementation seals the LUKS key not only to the Secure Boot PCR values and optionally to a password but also to the LUKS header.
 That means that if the LUKS header is modified after installation, the system will not boot anymore without the recovery key.
-That is for example the case when another secret key is added to the encryted root partition.
-It is highly reccommended to not add another LUKS keys after installation, otherwise a recovery has to be done which is described in the [recovery](#recovery) section below.**
+That is for example the case when another secret key is added to the encrypted root partition.
+It is highly recommended to not add other LUKS keys after installation, otherwise, a recovery has to be done which is described in the [recovery](#recovery) section below.**

-**Note: If the kernel signing certicate of Debian or Ubuntu changes in the future, you can temporarily allow using kernels which can not yet be checked.
-In such case, a newer version of sectpmctl will include the new certificates for the check.
+**Note: If the kernel signing certificate of Debian or Ubuntu changes in the future, you can temporarily allow the use of kernels that can not yet be checked.
+In such a case, a newer version of sectpmctl will include the new certificates for the check.
 To allow unsigned and unchecked kernels you need to edit `/etc/sectpmctl/boot.conf` and set `SKIP_UNSIGNED_KERNELS` to `false`.
 Secure Boot lockdown is automatically enforced as sectpmctl adds `lockdown=integrity` to the kernel command line, see `/var/lib/sectpmctl/kernel_extra_options`.
 See [Debian](https://wiki.debian.org/SecureBoot) and [Ubuntu](https://answers.launchpad.net/ubuntu/+question/700326) for more information.**

 ```